 Tip for your room: The AM Resorts typically (it’s not a rule!) upgrade the bride and groom's room to the next level.
 So if you want the ocean front suite, choose the level right below it when booking.

 Now that you have found the resort you want, let’s start wedding preparation.

 In any resort, you choose a wedding package and it’s included some basic decoration, services and a wedding coordinator.
 This is the Wedding Guide from Now Sapphire so you can understand better what I am talking about.

 After you book your date you will be introduced to your wedding coordinator.
 My wedding coordinator was Juan Carlos and he's amazing!!
 Check his Instagram out!
-I personally didn’t like the basic decoration of my package, I wanted mine to have more of my style.
+I wasn’t 100% happy with the basic decoration of my package, I wanted mine to have more of my style.
 The resort can provide anything you want, you just need to send pictures to your wedding coordinator and they will make it happen.
-It is very convenient but a bit expensive so I had outside vendors and also I brought some decoration with me.
+It is very convenient.
+I had a few outside vendors and also I brought some decoration with me.

 To have outside vendors you need to pay the vendor’s fee.
 The fee at my resort was $300 plus tax.
-Videographers and photographers were $65 plus tax for each person.
 Check the right prices for your resort.
 They are expensive fees but in the end it was totally worth it.
-I saved a lot of money!
+As you know, I am a wedding photographer, so I know how important is to have a great relationship with my vendors, specially with the photographer and videographer.
+Those professionals spend more time with you during your wedding day than your future SPOUSE!
+So it was a big deal for me.
+If you hire the photo and video services from the resort you will only know who will be working with you at the day of your wedding, and that was not an option for me.
 I will share our vendors with you in case you are having your wedding close to the Cancun area.
 Our vendors for flowers and video were located in Mexico.